TRANSLATOR SIMULATION SOFTWARE

 Click here for TRANSLATOR INSTALLATION INSTRUCTIONS.

-For questions regarding the above checklist and download instructions, email mdtranslator@demuro.org
+For questions regarding the above checklist installation instructions, email mdtranslator@demuro.org which connects you with Donn DeMuro who did all the software development.